Giskard-AI/giskard-hub/new-docs/oss/sdk/index.rst

 Create a Giskard Model
 ______________________

-We define a simple function that wraps takes a Pandas DataFrame with features as input and returns a list of strings as responses.
+We define a simple function that takes a Pandas DataFrame with features as input and returns a list of strings as responses.
 In the following example, we create a simple function `model_predict` that takes a Pandas DataFrame with a single feature ``question``, which is forwarded to ``llm_api`` and returns a list of strings as responses.
 This function should hold the logic of the LLM API you would like to call.